SIOCODE-Open/typed-component-libraries/README.md

 A _component library_ is a _frontend package_, that contains _reusable components_ we can build _frontend applications with_.
 There are many examples of component libraries, such as [PrimeReact](https://primereact.org/).
 If you're opting to use a component library, chances are you are doing so to save time and effort.

 In this article I am going to create a _component library from scratch_, that differs from the existing ones in a few ways.
-The reasons behind the approach introduced in the article include _type-safety_, and _reproducibility_, and _further efficiency gains_.
+The reasons behind the approach introduced in the article include _type-safety_, _reproducibility_, and _further efficiency gains_.

 Let's get started!